hubiquitus-old/hubiquitus/docs/hFilter.md

 ### Operand "not"

-There operand attribute is a hCondition :
+Each operand attribute is a hCondition :

 ```js
 {